Stabilizing Physics-Informed Consistency Models via Structure-Preserving Training: Hardware and Runtime Analysis

 \section{Hardware and Runtime Analysis}

-All inference experiments were conducted on a single NVIDIA RTX 4090 GPU with 24GB of VRAM.
+All inference experiments were conducted on a workstation equipped with an Intel i7-13700 CPU and an NVIDIA RTX 4090 GPU with 24GB of VRAM.

-Table~\ref{tab:walltime} compares the wall-clock time required to generate a single solution. sCM-PINN significantly outperforms the baseline (1.56s vs.\ 3.86s) by eliminating the computational overhead of the iterative gradient-based guidance used in DiffusionPDE.
+Table~\ref{tab:walltime} compares the wall-clock time required to generate a single Darcy flow solution.
+First, we compare against the generative baseline. sCM-PINN significantly outperforms DiffusionPDE (1.56s vs. 3.86s) by eliminating the computational overhead of the iterative gradient-based guidance used in DiffusionPDE. \end{modsection}

+\begin{newsection} Furthermore, to demonstrate practical utility, we benchmarked our sCM-PINN against a traditional CPU Immersed Interface Method (IIM) solver~\cite{doi:10.1137/1.9780898717464} for Darcy flow.
+Averaged over 100 samples, the IIM solver takes 1.40 seconds per sample.
+At our maximum forward-problem setting (65 steps, batch size 1), sCM-PINN achieves comparable wall-clock time at 1.56 seconds.
+We note that since the IIM runs on the CPU and sCM-PINN runs on the GPU, the precise timing ratio will vary with different hardware configurations. \end{newsection}